Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Amazon EC2

 **Explanation:**
-"Amazon EC2" is correct.
+Amazon EC2 is correct.
 Customers manage and patch the OS on EC2.
-"AWS Fargate" "Amazon Lambda" and "Amazon DynamoDB" are incorrect; AWS manages the OS for these services.
+AWS Fargate Amazon Lambda and Amazon DynamoDB are incorrect; AWS manages the OS for these services.

 ---